 November 2013 - What a tremendous opportunity: turning Cordley Elementary, a nearly century-old school, into a 21st century learning environment!
 Aspects of the renovation and addition include repairing the oldest part of the facility, solving the complex issues of an urban site, adding two classrooms and turning part of the “old Cordley" into a media/technology center.
 Upon completion, Cordley will preserve and celebrate its history, while supporting current technologies and amenities.

 November 11, 2013 - As part of a bond projects work session, the school board previewed an updated schematic design for Hillcrest Elementary and initial schematic designs for Langston Hughes and New York Elementary Schools:

 A goal of creating a shared experience enabling Hillcrest Elementary to celebrate its global diversity drives the school's re-design.
-Plans include a new gymnasium, new art room, new music room, new library, expanded learning garden and dining commons (the current gym) and classrooms that allow students to experience the full school each day.
+Plans include a new gymnasium, new art room, new music room, new library, expanded learning garden and dining commons (the current gym) and classrooms.
 Hillcrest students will be educated in a 21st century school that supports sharing and learning about the respective cultures represented there.

 Langston Hughes Elementary